 The number of integrations on offer will ultimately help streamline processes, improve analytics, and reduce time, cost, and resources.
 For business owners, payroll software that integrates with human resource (HR) software and accounting software can greatly reduce the risks of managing information from different departments.

 Tip: Consider payroll software that integrates with time cards.
-This way you won't need to manually enter employee hours.
+This way, you won't need toenter employee hours manually.

 4. Employee self-service portal.